 - A 3-phase induction motor is a machine that is constructed to work on the 3-phase supply.

 - The three-ø induction motor is also known as the asynchronous.
 Its working is depending on the principle of the revolving magnetic field.

-- As we discussed in a single-phase induction motor article that it is not self-starting, but three-phase motors are self-starting device there is no need of any separate starter for this motor.
+- As we discussed in a single-phase induction motor that it is not self-starting, but three-phase motors are self-starting devices there is no need for any separate starter for this motor.